MasamMahmood/BetanoChallenge/README.md

 ## Working Functionality
 - MVVM Design pattern
 - Protocol & Delegate
-- Events should scroll horizontally, each row representing a different sport.
+- Events are scrolling horizontally, each section-row representing a different sport.
-- Users should be allowed to mark an event as a favourite and favourites should appear first in their respective row.
-You do not need to persist them after the application is killed, marking them volatilely as favourites for a single run is enough.
+- Users are allowed to mark an event as a favourite
+- Favourites are appearing first in their respective row.
-- Each event must display a countdown to its starting time.
+- Each event is displaying a countdown to its starting time.
-- Users should be able to collapse and expand events per sport.
+- Users are able to collapse and expand events per sport.
 - A navigation bar with the app name.

 <br>